nilx/megawave/libmw-wdevice/README.txt

-COMPILATION OF THE MEGAWAVE WDEVICE LIBRARY
+INSTRUCTIONS FOR COMPILING THE MEGAWAVE WDEVICE LIBRARY

+See `../README.txt` for generic instructions.

 # basic